 The move was widely expected, and it comes as the U.S. economy continues to bounce back, thanks to vaccinations and trillions in fiscal stimulus.
-Federal Reserve Chairman Jerome Powell has said that highly accommodative monetary policy will continue for the foreseeable future.
-But Fed watchers are questioning how much longer the current policy of buying bonds will last and when the Fed will begin tapering its purchases of them.
+Federal Reserve Chairman Jerome Powell has said that accommodative monetary policy will continue.
+However, the Fed did make a significant move, deciding to taper its purchases of bonds.
+The move will gradually reduce liquidity in the financial system as the debt market stabilizes..

-Some Fed watchers are concerned that, if the central bank keeps its foot on the gas too long through low rates and bond purchases, it could lead to inflation.
+Some Fed watchers are concerned that, if the central bank keeps its foot on the gas too long, it could exacerbate, and maybe even entrench, already-high inflation.

 For now, however, the bond market doesn’t seem to be pricing in a huge incremental rise in inflation.
-After soaring in the first few months of 2021, U.S. 10-year Treasury yields have retraced about half their gain but they’re still above their lowest levels and have firmed up in recent weeks.
+After soaring in the first few months of 2021, U.S. 10-year Treasury yields retraced about half their gain, but they’ve solidified in recent weeks.

 As the Fed continues to sit tight on rates, here are the winners and losers from the latest decision.

 While the federal funds rate doesn’t really impact mortgage rates, which depend largely on the 10-year Treasury yield, they’re often moving the same way for similar reasons.
-But in addition to maintaining low rates, the Fed has become a huge buyer of mortgage-backed securities, helping to steady that market and keep mortgage rates low, though it may be backing off those purchases in the near term.
+The Fed has been a huge buyer of mortgage-backed securities, helping to steady that market and keep mortgage rates low, but it’s scaling back those purchases in the near term, potentially moving the market.

-This low-rate environment is great if you’re looking to get a mortgage or you’re able to refinance an existing mortgage.
+The current low-rate environment is great if you’re looking to get a mortgage or you’re able to refinance an existing mortgage.
 Those with adjustable-rate mortgages can also benefit from low rates.
 Demand for mortgages has surged over the past year as low rates have made them more attractive.
+But now may be the time to act.

 Those who are unable to take advantage of low rates — perhaps because they’re underwater on their house or maybe they’ve locked in a fixed-rate mortgage and today’s rates aren’t quite low enough that it makes sense to refinance — miss out here.
 In addition, millions of unemployed Americans are unable to gain a direct mortgage benefit from low rates, because they’re unable to show an income.